kim-le/inventory-tracker/README.md

 # Inventory Tracker

-An inventory tracking system built with Ruby on rails 7.0.1.
-This is part of the Shopify Backend Developer Intern Challenge - Summer 2022.
+An inventory tracking system built with Ruby on Rails 7.0.1.
+This is part of the **Shopify Backend Developer Intern Challenge - Summer 2022**.

-##### Additional feature:
+**Additional feature chosen:** Ability to create warehouses/locations and assign inventory to specific locations.

-- Ability to create warehouses/locations and assign inventory to specific locations
+## Installation

 ### Prerequisites
 - Ruby (v2.7.0)+